 - No Celebrities Were Harmed: The Organist bears a strange, yet totally coincidental resemblance to Mr. Bruce of ''The Correspondents."

-- Whenever Lovelace gets into one of her moods, she's seen mulling over the paradoxical P=NP equation.
+- Serious Business: MATHEMATICS!!!
+Whenever Lovelace gets into one of her moods, she's seen mulling over the P=NP problem.
 And firing bullets into the wall while mulling it.

-- Sesquipedalian Loquaciousness: "Astounding!!
+- Sesquipedalian Loquaciousness: Actually justified in the following passage (just you try putting it any simpler than this):Astounding!!
 In enabling mechanism to combine general symbols in successions of variety and extent, a uniting link is established between the operations of matter and the abstract mental processes of the most abstract branch of mathematical science!
-A new, vast and powerful language is developed for the future of analysis, in which to wield its truths so that these may become of more speedy and accurate practical application for the purposes of mankind than the means hitherto in our investigation have rendered possible!"
+A new, vast and powerful language is developed for the future of analysis, in which to wield its truths so that these may become of more speedy and accurate practical application for the purposes of mankind than the means hitherto in our investigation have rendered possible!

 - Shout-Out: Several, most notably to Lewis Carroll (and Martin Gardner) in The Organist.